Microbiome Venture Fund

 Vanderbilt faculty and staff can apply for venture funding of a project that connects microbiome scholarship with diverse topics and investigators.

 The fund welcomes proposals that (i) stimulate new microbiome scholarship for the applicants, (ii) support the development of collaborations across disciplines or institutes, and (iii) may subsequently seed a larger project.
 Collaborations among faculty and undergraduate students are especially encouraged.
-The amount of funding is $3000 or less.
+The amount of funding is $3000 or less and must be used by March 1, 2019.

-There will be a new call for proposals in Fall 2018; join the listserv to receive microbiome-related notifications.
+Now calling for proposals for Fall 2018; join the listserv to receive microbiome-related notifications.

 Fall 2017 Recipients: